How does this medication work? What will it do for me?

 Vaccines: Live vaccines (e.g., BCG, yellow fever) are not recommended for people taking this medication.
 Talk to your doctor if you need any vaccinations while taking this medication.

 Pregnancy: This medication should not be used during pregnancy.
-If you are of childbearing age, effective birth control should be used while you are being treated with vedolizumab and for at least 18 weeks after your final treatment.
+If you could become pregnant, effective birth control should be used while you are being treated with vedolizumab and for at least 18 weeks after your final treatment.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if vedolizumab passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking vedolizumab, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.